Applying for a grant

-To apply for a grant, please complete the RGS-IBG grants programme application form and send this by email to the Society’s Grants Officer (email@example.com) by 11.59pm on the deadline date stated on the grant’s page.
+To apply for a grant, please complete the RGS-IBG grants programme application form and send this, accompanied by a one-page CV, by email to email@example.com by 11.59pm on the deadline date stated on the grant’s page.

 When submitting an application, please read the guidance on the page of the grant for which you are applying, as well as that provided on the Advice and Resources pages.